samueldanso/zksync-greeter-example/README.md

 yarn hardhat compile
 ```

-4. Compile the contract with the following command:
+4. Deploy the contract with the following command:

 ```sh
 yarn hardhat deploy-zksync